GeekInTheNorth/GeekInTheNorth.github.io/_posts/2024-07-11-how-to-create-an-optimizely-addon-part-2.md

 - Reference Part One
 - Controller Attributes and UI
 - Module.config, the two options
-- Outputting configuration files to the appropriate folder in nuget
+- Outputting configuration files to the appropriate folder in NuGet